Samnan/Kohana-Propel/readme.md

          propel.bat convert-conf

    This generates two files in the schema/build/conf directory.
-Copy them to your application/config directory as per Kohana's convention (there is no need to change anything in those files).
+There is no need to change anything in those files.

 5. That's it.
 Now you can start using Propel in your Kohana project by creating Models and performing queries.
    [Here is a link](http://propel.posterous.com/propel-query-by-example) that will give you a headstart on writing Propel queries.